In this document you will find information on what cookies are used in this site and how to reject or delete those cookies if you wish.

-We currently use Google Analytics to measure and analyse visitor information related to our web site.
-For that purpose, your IP address, internet traffic data and data on your browser type and PC are collected using several cookies [(_utma, _utmc, utmb, utmz):
+We use Google Analytics to measure and analyse visitor information related to our web site.
+For that purpose your use of this website and data on your browser type and device are collected using several cookies:

 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 For information on how to reject or delete this cookie.

 Please visit https://www.google.com/intl/en/privacypolicy.html for more information.

 We use Cloudflare to protect the website and it’s visitors from malicious agents.

 - _cfduid - collects and anonymizes End User IP addresses using a one-way hash of certain values so they cannot be personally identified.
 The cookie is a session cookie that expires after 30 days.

 Cookies Set by Third-party Sites

 We sometimes need to embed media content from third party websites.
 For example video content from websites such as YouTube and Twitter.
 As a result, when you visit a page with content from sites like these, you may be presented with cookies from these websites.
 We do not control these so you should check the relevant third party website for more information.

 If you share information on this site with friends through social networks e.g. Facebook or Twitter you may be sent cookies from these websites.
 We do not control these cookies so please check the relevant third party website for more information.